pfunks/TCTest/test_faq.md

 You can also purchase STEEM and Steem Power using Bitshares or Ether using the steps above, by selecting the alternate currency from the dropdown on the "Buy Steem" page.

 ## What are Vests?

+Vests are a unit of measurement for the amount of Steem Power someone has.
+A vest is a very small amount, so often SP holdings are measured in "millions of vests" or MV.

 ## How can I withdraw my STEEM or SBD coins?